Center on Enhancing Early Learning Outcomes (CEELO)

-State education agencies (SEAs) play an essential role in developing policies that support young children’s school readiness and success.
-Yet nationwide, the busy early education specialists who work in SEAs need support to integrate research-based practices into their policymaking.
+State education agencies (SEAs), including independent early learning offices, play an essential role in developing policies that support young children’s school readiness and success.
+Yet nationwide, the busy early childhood specialists who work in SEAs need support to integrate research-based practices into their policymaking.

-The Center on Enhancing Early Learning Outcomes (CEELO) is charged with providing this support.
-EDC’s CEELO team is committed to grounding policy and practice in research, promoting sustainable change, fostering innovation, and reflecting and respecting diversity.
-It also provides resources and guidance to early education specialists in all 50 U.S. states and territories.
+The Center on Enhancing Early Learning Outcomes (CEELO) was charged with providing this support.
+As the managing partner of CEELO, EDC worked to help specialists ground state policy and practice in research, promote sustainable change, foster innovation, and reflect and respect diversity.
+Over seven years, CEELO provided hundreds of resources, as well as tailored trainings and consultations, to early childhood specialists in all 50 U.S. states and territories.

-CEELO works with federal, state, and local partners to use data, authentic assessments, effective professional development, and outstanding instructional practices to support learning opportunities for children.
-The project’s activities include the following:
+- Worked with federal, state, and local partners to use data, authentic assessments, effective professional development, and outstanding instructional practices to support learning opportunities for children

-- Help states and territories advance strategic objectives in early childhood education practices
+- Helped states and territories advance strategic objectives in early childhood education

-- Organize annual meetings, which build the capacity of early childhood specialists to provide informed leadership about research-based practices that directly impact the development and learning of young children
+- Built the capacity of early childhood specialists to provide informed leadership about research-based practices that impact children’s development and learning

 - Helped Nevada develop a strategic plan and operating procedures for the newly established Office of Early Learning and Development

-- Helped to develop program guidelines for grades 1–3 and improve quality of teaching in New Jersey
+- Helped develop program guidelines for grades 1–3 and improve quality of teaching in New Jersey

 Rutgers University, National Institute for Early Education Research; Council of Chief State School Officers; National Association of Early Childhood Specialists in State Departments of Education